Kara is a social worker and non-profit professional who knows how to get things done.

-I am running for Congress because we need to take the fight to Washington.
-I will make sure Nebraskans have a champion in Washington.
+I am running for Congress because Nebraskans need a champion in Washington.
 I will never stop fighting to ensure that our government works for us and for our children.
-It’s time for social workers to step up to do what we were trained to do – to fight for you.
+It’s time for social workers to step up to do what we were trained to do: to fight for you.